JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     "Reason": "missing_function_explanation"
 }
 ```
-Every other model has been able to answer this question.
+Task error as a function for this is available.Every other model has been able to answer this question.
 I will give it one more attempt.

 ### Attempt = 2
 #### What is the total AP for entries where 'Budget' is greater than 10?